 the taro root leaves are smeared with a sweet, spicy and tangy besan or gram flour paste and stacked upon each other. they are then rolled and steamed. the steamed rolls are then tempered or fried. these stuffed rolls are served plain or with a green chutney. they make for a nice tea time snack as well.

-since fresh colocasis leaves or taro leaves are easily available in the monsoons, you can try making this snack at home or for ganesh chaturthi festival.
+since fresh colocasis leaves or taro leaves are easily available in the monsoons, you can try making this snack at home or for ganesh chaturthi festival. if you like recipes with colocasia leaves, then you can make two more recipes with them:

 when making patra or aloo vadi always use fresh leaves which are not itchy. the itchiness is due to the presence of calcium oxalate crystals and can be pretty itchy to the hands and to the throat & tongue too. so before making the patra, just check for the itchiness. you can ask your vegetable vendor before buying them.